Doomscrolling: What it is and how to stop

 What is doomscrolling?

-Imagine yourself scrolling through your social media news feeds or your favorite news sites, only to find nothing but negative news.
+Imagine yourself scrolling through your social media feeds or your favorite news sites, only to find nothing but negative news.
 You continue to scroll or read through them anyway.
 This is exactly what doomscrolling is.

 Even though these news stories can trigger strong negative thoughts and feelings, the pull to keep scrolling is stronger than the desire to stop.
 You’re “scrolling into doom,” so to speak.